Horbenkodev/hugo-blog/content/posts/predictive-analytics-in-healthcare/index.md

 Predictive analytics is a tool that estimates the likelihood of a future outcome based on patterns in the historical data.
 Healthcare stakeholders can use such predictions to provide the best possible care for their patients.
 For example, its applications are the most significant in emergency care, surgery and intensive care, where the outcome of a patient is directly related to the quick reaction and precise decision making of the care provider.

-<a name="cases"></a>
 ## Predictive analytics in healthcare cases

 Here you can find a few examples of use of predictive analytics at different stages of care for patient:

-* Diagnosis: predictive analytics has been used to predict malignant mesothelioma in a patient cohort.
+* **Diagnosis:** predictive analytics has been used to predict malignant mesothelioma in a patient cohort.
 Patients diagnosed early can start treatment immediately, improving chances of survival.
-* Prognosis: researchers used predictive analytics on physiological data from patients with congestive heart failure to foresee which patients are at higher risk of readmission after a hospital stay.
+* **Prognosis:** researchers used predictive analytics on physiological data from patients with congestive heart failure to foresee which patients are at higher risk of readmission after a hospital stay.
 Using these predictions physicians could implement early interventions.
-* Treatment: clinicians have used predictive analytics to identify the most efficient treatment course for chronic pain patients.
+* **Treatment:** clinicians have used predictive analytics to identify the most efficient treatment course for chronic pain patients.

-<a name="help-healthcare"></a>

 ## How can predictive analytics help the healthcare industry?